-Had she not passed away in 1962, Marilyn Monroe would have been 90 years old today.
+Marilyn Monroe was born on June 1, 1926.
+Had she not passed away in 1962 at the age of 36, what might she be doing now?
 Would she have continued acting?
-Retired to become Mrs. Joe DiMaggio for the second time?
+Become Mrs. Joe DiMaggio for the second time, as he claimed?
 Carved out an Oscar-winning career for herself?
 What could have been remains a mystery, much like Monroe herself.
-In honor of her birthday, here are 14 things we do know.
+But here are some facts we do know.

 Actor Eli Wallach once recalled that Monroe seemed to flip an inner switch and turn "Marilyn" on and off.
 He had been walking on Broadway with her one evening, totally incognito, and the next minute, she was swarmed with attention. "'I just felt like being Marilyn for a minute,'" Wallach remembers her saying.
 Photographer Sam Shaw often heard her critiquing "Marilyn's" performances in movies or at photo shoots, making comments like, "She wouldn't do this.
 Marilyn would say that."

 7. Marilyn Monroe was Truman Capote's first choice to play Holly Golightly in Breakfast at Tiffany's.